Memorable Manitobans: Edward Brown (1865-1947)

 In 1910 he was listed by the Winnipeg Telegram as one of Winnipeg’s 19 millionaires.
 Active in politics, he led the Manitoba Liberal Association from 1905 to 1915.
-He was elected MLA for The Pas in 1915 and 1920, and was provincial treasurer from 1915 to 1922.
+Defeated in the 1903, 1907, and 1910 general elections, he was elected MLA for The Pas in 1915 and 1920, and was provincial treasurer from 1915 to 1922.
 On 26 January 1893, he married Esther Huston (c1866-1938) of Portage la Prairie, with whom he had three children: Archibald F. Brown (1894-?), Wallace Edward Brown, and Eleanor Brown (1900-?).
 He was a member of the Manitoba Club, St. Charles Country Club, Liberal Party, and Augustine United Church.
 He was a Life Governor of the Winnipeg General Hospital.

 1901 Canada census, Automated Genealogy.